Watching the runners from half-way ’round the world

 It made me think that if he got paid by the note, he’d be broke.
 And that reminded me of Barbra’s classic spiel in her backyard concert for which the tickets were $5000 a piece, and during which she mused for 25 seconds about how much that was per note:

-Wayne and I had a delightful walk home after a quick stop at Sir Walter Coffee to ostensibly have a cup of coffee but to furtively used the restroom, avoiding the long restroom lines at the venue after the concert.
+Wayne and I had a delightful walk home after a quick stop at Sir Walter Coffee to ostensibly have a cup of coffee but to furtively use the restroom, avoiding the long restroom lines at the venue after the concert.
 Lots of bladders needed to be emptied before getting on the vans back to the retirement homes and assisted living facilities.

 We felt blessed with beautiful weather and to be able to make the 2-mile walk back to our house.
 Thanks for a swell time, Wayne.